-It’s probably been awhile?
-It is a big job that I like to avoid!
+Give them a freshen.
+It's probably been awhile?
+It is a big job that I like to avoid.

-Make sure you read your labels to wash them properly, first.
-I have noticed over the years that some eyelet curtains will need a hand-washing.
+Make sure you read your labels to wash your curtain panels properly, first.
+I have noticed over the years that some eyelet curtains will need handwashing.

 This is where you need to decide how much you want your curtains to protrude into the window opening when they are pushed back into “daytime” position.

 - Measure each TP roll and add that many inches to the curtain panel when it fully compresses without the rolls.
-If a whole roll is too much, proceed to the cutting step.
+If a whole roll is too much, go ahead to the next step: cutting.

 4. Cut the Toilet Paper Rolls to size

-I decided on 2.5 inches, that gave me the perfect wave for my 4 pane window.
+I decided on 2.5 inches, which gave me the perfect wave for my 4-pane window.
 I still had enough light shine in on the sides so that my plants continued to get the sunshine they need!

 If you cut the rolls, know that if you just cut them strait on with scissors, they will squish!